General

 If I choose the nationally normed standardized test option for meeting my child’s continuing eligibility requirements, what subjects must be tested?

 Pursuant to W. Va.
-Code §18-31-8(a)(4)(A)(ii), the child must be tested in reading, language, mathematics, science and social studies.
+Code §18-31-8(a)(4)(A)(i), the child must be tested in reading, language, mathematics, and when available for the student’s grade level, science and social studies

 Is there a particular nationally normed test that must be used to satisfy the testing requirements?